microsoft/xlang/DesignNotes/LDN03 - Type System Specification.md

 ### Static Interfaces

-WinRT classes may implement specify zero or more static interfaces.
+xlang classes may implement specify zero or more static interfaces.
 Static interfaces enable classes to expose functionality that’s associated with the class itself rather than with specific instances of the class.